Hyppasus/supercollider-examples/README.md

 # supercollider-examples
-collected examples of basic sound synthesis written in supercollider
+Collected examples of basic sound synthesis written in supercollider